Dark Water (Doctor Who)

 "Dark Water" is the eleventh episode of the eighth series of the British science fiction television programme Doctor Who.
 It was first broadcast on BBC One on 1 November 2014.
 The episode was written by showrunner and head writer Steven Moffat and was directed by Rachel Talalay.
 It is the first of a two-part story; the concluding episode "Death in Heaven", the finale of the eighth series, aired on 8 November.

 In the episode, Danny Pink (Samuel Anderson) is killed, and finds himself in an afterlife called the Nethersphere.
 As the Doctor (Peter Capaldi) and his companion Clara Oswald (Jenna Coleman) try to find Danny, they find themselves in a facility that accommodates Cybermen, run by recurring character Missy (Michelle Gomez).
 In the episode's climax, Missy reveals her true identity as a female incarnation of the Doctor's arch-enemy The Master, last seen in the 2009–10 serial "The End of Time".

-The episode received widespread critical acclaim, with the performances of Capaldi, Gomez, Coleman and Anderson being praised.
+The episode was watched by 7.34 million viewers and received widespread critical acclaim, with the performances of Capaldi, Gomez, Coleman and Anderson being praised.
 Critics praised the horror strand of the episode, the maturity level, and the darker, more mature and morbid themes.

 Plot

-Clara phones Danny, ready to admit the full truth of her travelling with the Twelfth Doctor and that she sincerely loves Danny.
-Danny is killed by a passing car midway through the call.
-Visibly upset, Clara schemes to use a hypnotic patch on the Doctor to blackmail him into saving Danny.
-The Doctor eventually reveals that the patch did not work on him; instead, he had used it on Clara to learn why she was upset and to see how far she was willing to go.
-He offers—as a friend, despite her betrayal of him—to see if they can locate Danny in the afterlife.
+Clara phones Danny to admit the truth of her travels with the Twelfth Doctor and that she loves Danny.
+Danny is killed by a car midway through the call.
+Clara attempts to use a hypnotic patch on the Doctor to blackmail him into saving Danny.
+The Doctor eventually reveals that the patch did not work on him; he instead used it on Clara to see how far she was willing to go to save Danny.
+He offers to try and locate Danny in the afterlife.